 Last Name: First Name/MI:

-Student Name (if applicable): Grade: Date of Birth:
+Student Name (if applicable): - Grade: Date of Birth:

 Street Address/Apt. #:

 State: Zip Code:

-Home Phone: Cell Phone: Work Ph Work Phone:
+Home Phone: Cell Phone: Work Phone:

 School/Office of Alleged Violation:

-For allegation(s) of noncompliance applicable: , please check the program or activi ty referred to i in your complaint, if
+For allegation(s) of noncompliance applicable: , please check the program or activity y referred to in your complaint, if

-☐ Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a Public School, Migratory Children and Children of Military Families ☐ Every Student Succeeds Act ☐ Local Control Funding Formula/ Local Control and Accountability Plan ☐ Migrant Education Programs mination, harassment, intimidation rassment, intimidation or bullying de and Programs School Pla Achievement School Sa Pupil Fees Pregnant, I Lactating Stud or bullying, pl ns for School fety Plan Parenting or dents ease check the basis
+☐ Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a Public School, Migratory Children and Children of Military Families ☐ Every Student Succeeds Act ☐ Local Control Funding Formula/ Local Control and Accountability Plan ☐ Migrant Education Programs mination, harassment, intimidation of cassment, intimidation or bullying decorated.

-Age Ancestry Color Disability (Mental or Physical) Ethnic Group Identification Medical Condition Gender / Gender Expression / Gender Identity Genetic Information Immigration Status/Citizenship National Origin Race or Ethnicity Religion Sexual Or Perceive Based on person o more of association with a or group with one or these actual or ed characteristics
+☐ Age ☐ Ancestry ☐ Color ☐ Disability (Mental or Physical) ☐ Ethnic Group Identification ☐ Medical Condition ☐ Gender / Gender Expression / Gender Identity ☐ Genetic Information Immigration Status/Citizenship ☐ National Origin ☐ Race or Ethnicity ☐ Sex (Actual or Perceived) ☐ Sexual Orientation (Actual or Perceived) ☐ Based on association with a person or group with one or more of these actual or perceived characteristics

+34 of 205